 So there you have it, if you want an EDC knife that can do more or less everything at an acceptable (average – not too pricey not overly cheap) price with no real flaws to speak of, I give you the Spyderco Para-Military 2.

-Now take a look at the best EDC knives by category.
-For the absolute best EDC knives, scroll all the way down to the bottom of this article!
+Now take a look at the best EDC knives by category, starting with the absolute best EDC knives across the board.

 Best Budget EDC Knives